moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/helpful-exts.md

 ---
 title: Helpful extensions
+description: This is a list of helpful extensions that can be used to aid extension development.
 sidebar:
   order: 2
 ---

-This is a list of helpful extensions that can be used to aid extension development.

 ## Config options